AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/testing_java_early_project.md

 To bring the testing process to the community and also testing early for early feedback, the Testing Java projects has been started and supported by the [@LJCJug](http://twitter.com/ljcjug) and OpenJDK (i.e. Oracle), to see a handful of Java libraries that have been enlisted, read the details on [this wiki page](https://java.net/projects/adoptopenjdk/pages/TestingJava8) also look at the <b>[JDK9 Outreach](https://wiki.openjdk.java.net/display/Adoption/JDK+9+Outreach)</b> and <b>[Quality Outreach](https://wiki.openjdk.java.net/display/quality/Quality+Outreach)</b> programs.

+<b>Adopt OpenJDK runs its own efforts to encourage and support the above efforts, see https://java.net/projects/adoptopenjdk/pages/TestingJava8.</b>

 But this does not need to stop here, you can select your own java library or opensource project, build it using JDK9 and then run it via JDK9 or JRE9.

 * Ensure you set your PATH and/or JAVA_HOME to point to the JDK image you built using OpenJDK9 (see build folder ```build/linux-x86_64-normal-server-release/images/jdk``` for a Linux build).